How Marco Rubio Made Hillary Lose In An Unintentional Mind Game

 … She’s not qualified to be the commander chief.
 When those Americans lost their lives in Benghazi, she knew that was a terrorist attack.
 And she told other countries that… But you know what she told the families of those people who lost their lives in the service of their country?
 That it wasn’t a terrorist attack.
 And here’s what I say, anyone who lies to the families of people who have lost their loved ones in the service of our country can never be the commander in chief of the United States.”

 While Hillary Clinton’s team was busy trying to strategize on how to counter Rubio, the unexpected happened.
 Marco Rubio dropped out of the race.
-And Donald Trump, a natural at dirty politics, who had turned Twitter into an imposing saber, against the media and ‘dignified’ opponents, became the man to beat.
+And Donald Trump turned Twitter into an imposing saber and became the man to beat.

 [Featured Image by Win McNamee/Getty Images]